alajmo/mani/docs/DOCUMENTATION.md

 ### Shell

 Shell used for commands, it defaults to "sh -c".
-Note, you have to provide the flag `-c` for shell programs `bash`, `sh`, etc. if you want a command line string evaluated.
+Note, you have to provide the flag `-c` for shell programs `bash`, `sh`, etc. if you want a command-line string evaluated.

-In-case you only want to execute a script file, then the following will do:
+In case you only want to execute a script file, then the following will do:

 ```yaml
 shell: bash